 Pastor Jordan Herman was appointed assistant pastor of TurnPoint Pentecostal Church in February 2016 and is a licensed minister with the United Pentecostal Church, International.
 Jordan holds an associates degree in Biblical Studies from Indiana Bible College.
 At TurnPoint, Jordan also serves as the Outreach Director, Krista serves as the Administrative Secretary, and together they serve as TurnPoint's HYPHEN Group Leaders.

 Pastor Jordan serves his community on the local volunteer fire department, both as a fireman and the Chaplain, as well as a Chaplain for the Sauk County Sheriff's Department.
-Jordan and Krista currently serve as Section 3 Youth Representatives for Wisconsin Youth Ministries of the United Pentecostal Church, International.
+Jordan and Krista currently serve as Secretary and Section 3 Youth Representatives for Wisconsin Youth Ministries of the United Pentecostal Church, International.